niektemme/smarttherm-rpi/README.md

 Uploading the data to the HBase cloud server requires a ssh tunnel.
 The following command builds a tunnel that automatically rebuilds the connection if it breaks.
 This requires the amazon key file to be added to the .ssh folder of the user this command is executed from.
 This command should not be excecuted as root. autossh -M 0 -q -f -N -o "ServerAliveInterval 60" -o "ServerAliveCountMax 3" -L 9090:localhost:9090 -i ~/.ssh/<key file> ubuntu@<server address>.amazonaws.com

-### Starting the python service
+### Starting the Python service
-The python service can be started with the command: sudo /etc/init.d/smarttherm.sh start
+The Python service can be started with the command: sudo /etc/init.d/smarttherm.sh start

-### Stopping the python service
+### Stopping the Python service
-The python service can be stopped with the command: sudo /etc/init.d/smarttherm.sh stop
+The Python service can be stopped with the command: sudo /etc/init.d/smarttherm.sh stop

 ## Acknowledgements
-The code used in this project is often based on wonderful and clear written examples written by other people.
+The code used in this project is often based on wonderful and clearly written examples written by other people.
 I would especially like to thank the following people (alphabetical order).

 - Aravindu Sandela - bigdatahandler - http://bigdatahandler.com
 - Dave - Desert Home - http://www.desert-home.com